 3. What impression will you create?

-High quality audio, visuals, and animated stings for seamless transitions will keep investors engaged and help reinforce a professional image.
+High quality audio, visuals, and animated stings for seamless transitions will keep investors engaged and help reinforce your firm’s professional image.
 Slides, set design, and the overall aesthetic should be clear, professional, and consistent with your brand’s values.
 Every detail should be executed flawlessly in order to showcase your firm’s commitment to excellence and clear communication.

 4. How can you best tell your story?

 Over 2/3 of TED talks are made up of stories – and for good reason.
 A study by Stanford professor Chip Heath found that 63% of those tested could remember stories, as opposed to 5% who were just given statistics.
-Stories build emotional connections, and promote trust and engagement, which are crucial in attracting and retaining investors during the AIM.
+Stories build emotional connections, and promote trust and engagement, which are crucial in attracting and retaining investors during the AGM.

 If you don’t intuitively understand how to turn your successes into a story, we can work with you to uncover the stories that make your track record glow.